chrisb2/key-typer/README.md

 There are three adjustable parameters available via the buttons:

-- Lines - the number of lines of text to output (-1, 1, 4).
+- Lines - the number of lines of text to output (-1, 1, 2, 4).
 The default is -1 (unlimited).
-- Characters - the number of characters in each line.
-The default is 52 (a-z twice).
+- Characters - the number of characters in each line (5, 13, 26, 52, 104).
+The default is 26 (a-z).
 - Rate - the rate of character generation in characters/minute (100, 200, 400, 6000).
 The default is 200 (average typist).

 Character generation is started and stopped with the toggle switch.